DrewStanger/simplewebcrawl/README.md

 ### Testing

 Unit testing has been completed, an improvement that could be made to the overall testing of this web crawler is integration testing.
-In order to implement this and simulate the real world application of the web crawler a local web server could be launched for testing purposes which contains various html pages which would provide a consistent testing platform.
+In order to implement this and simulate the real world application of the web crawler, a local web server could be launched containing fixtures for testing purposes, i.e. various html pages which would provide a consistent testing platform.

-This could also enable performance and load testing.
+If extended, this could also enable performance testing and provide a internal means of discovering the crawlers limitations.

 ### Output

 The output is written to JSON, mapping visited URLs to the list of discovered URLs.
-For very large websites or deep crawls, this could become a bottleneck as the data is stored in memory before being written to the file.
+This is effective for the standard expectations of a webcrawler, but for very large websites or deep crawls, this could become a bottleneck as the data is stored in memory before being written to the file.
 A potential improvement could be to write to the file continuously or to use a database to store results as the crawl progresses.